ardole/k8s-cluster/cluster/README.md

 - Control machine is **k8s-1**
 - Docker is installed, with systemd
-- CNI used is flannel
+- CNI used is Calico

-### About flannel
+### About Calico

-According to official documentation https://github.com/coreos/flannel/blob/master/Documentation/troubleshooting.md#vagrant, the setup of flannel must be modified.
-That's why [kube-flannel.yml](kube-flannel.yml) has been included in the project.
+Some difficulties with Flannel and Virtualbox.
+Calico works well.

-See option "--iface=eth1" added to kube-flannel containers.
+:warning: Default CIDR 192.168.0.0/16 create some conflicts with Virtualbox, So **kubeadm init** is done with option **--pod-network-cidr=172.16.0.0/16**

 ## Setup Kubernetes dashboard